 PORTLAND OREGON PARENTING TIME – BACK TO SCHOOL

-Parenting plans in Oregon are often drafted in a manner that balance a summer parenting time plan with a school parenting time plan.
+Parenting plans in Oregon are often drafted in a manner that balances a summer parenting time plan with a school parenting time plan.
 Now that school is officially starting a new year, parents often face the task of figuring out how their schedules, in relation to the parenting time plan, will work for the next school year given the children’s extracurricular activities such as sports, clubs, and other school events.

 WHAT SCHOOL TO ATTEND

 The parent with custody will likely choose what school the child will attend.
 Under Oregon child custody laws, this is one of the distinct enumerated rights normally granted to the custodial parent.
 However, a party is free to ask the court to modify custody based on a substantial change in circumstances and the best interest of the child.

 WHAT EVENTS WILL THE STUDENT WILL PARTICIPATE IN DURING SCHOOL

 Children often change their desire to participate in sports or different after school activities.
 One year, basketball may be the sport of interest.
 The next year, swimming may be of interest.
 Regardless of the child’s decision, this often requires both parents to help decide what the child should or should not be involved in.
 However, when there is a different opinion as to what the child will participate in, often the parenting plan will state who ultimately gets to make the decision.
 An important, but often overlooked, parenting time plan provision is one that states neither parent cannot inhibit or interfere with the other parents parenting time by scheduling school activities during it without their say.
 While this can be an issue between the parties, the parents may be able to mediate the differences without resorting to filing paperwork with the court to modifying the parenting time plan.